-The best gaming headsets for 2024
+The best gaming headsets for 2025 - Engadget

 The whole thing is built well, too.
 The DT 900 Pro X will clamp down slightly harder than average if you have a large head, but it balances its weight well, and its wonderfully soft velour earpads go a long way toward keeping the pair comfortable over hours-long gaming sessions.
 It comes with two detachable cables, including a three-meter option that's convenient if you sit far from your PC.
 It can't fold up, though.

-Like all open-back headphones, the DT 900 Pro X leak game audio and let in lots of noise, so it’s not great on the go.
-Clearly, if you can afford to upgrade to an ultra-premium pair like Sennheiser’s HD 800 S, you’ll get more space and true-to-life detail.
-But for a relatively attainable $250 to $300, the DT 900 Pro X should satisfy.
+Like all open-back headphones, the DT 900 Pro X leak game audio and let in lots of noise, so it's not great on the go.
+Clearly, if you can afford to upgrade to an ultra-premium pair like Sennheiser's HD 800 S, you'll get more space and true-to-life detail.
+And like many audio products, this pair has become a little more expensive in recent months.
+But for something typically priced in the high $200 to low $300 range, the DT 900 Pro X should satisfy.

 Enclosure: Open-back | Driver: Dynamic | Frequency response: 6 – 38,000Hz | Mic: No | Connectivity: Wired | Weight: 280g

-If you’d rather not spend as much, the Sennheiser HD 560S is another excellent open-back headphone that’s often available for less than $200.
+If you'd rather not spend as much, the Sennheiser HD 560S is another excellent open-back headphone that's often available for $200 or so.
 Like the DT 900 Pro X, it has a wide soundstage that makes it easier to feel immersed in a given game.
-Its signature is slightly more neutral on the whole, so you won’t feel like you’re missing any part of what's happening, and it retrieves a lovely amount of treble and midrange detail.
+Its signature is slightly more neutral on the whole, so you won't feel like you're missing any part of what's happening, and it retrieves a lovely amount of treble and midrange detail.
 There's less bass power for explosions, though.
 And the treble, while more present here than on Beyerdynamic's pair, can sound piercing at times.
-Imaging isn’t quite as nuanced either, though it’s far from poor.
+Imaging isn't quite as nuanced either, though it's far from poor.

 The HD560S' design is plenty comfortable to wear for extended periods.
 It doesn't clamp down too hard on those with big heads (like yours truly), and its velour earpads hug the ears softly.
 The included cable is removable, too.
 The plastic frame doesn't feel as sturdy or premium as the DT 900 Pro X, however, so you won't want to chuck it around haphazardly.
 It won't isolate much noise either, nor will it prevent others from hearing what you're playing.
 Nevertheless, the HD 560S is a pleasure, and a great value.